awakcon1234/terra-origen/README.md

 ![Origen](https://github.com/Rearth/UnnamedTerraConfigPack/assets/10100603/0657306f-4f00-4003-b3da-33e32e99e855)

+> This pack is still in a testing phase, so bugs and issues are to be expected

 An overworld configuration pack for terra 6.4 and higher.
 It is based on the default terra overworld config pack v2.0, which you can find
 [here](https://github.com/PolyhedralDev/TerraOverworldConfig/tree/2.0).
 A lot of content is used from the default pack, especially regarding the terrain features such as trees, flora and palettes.